BlogStudyWhat the HSC Chemistry Exam Will Look Like

 1. If thereโ€™s an answer thatโ€™s definitely wrong, cross it out.

-2. If thereโ€™s one thatโ€™s the odd one out from the other four, itโ€™ll either be the right answer or very, very, wrong!
+2. If thereโ€™s one thatโ€™s the odd one out of the other four, itโ€™ll either be the right answer or very, very, wrong!

 Section 2: Modules

-Offering 80 marks, the modules is the bulk of the HSC Chemistry exam paper โ€“ give yourself more than two hours for them.
+Offering 80 marks, the modules are the bulk of the HSC Chemistry exam paper โ€“ give yourself more than two hours for them.

 Just like we subdivided the MCQs, this section is best divided: